There are two parts to dbplyr SQL translation: translating dplyr

 Recycled:

-BETWEEN UNBOUND PRECEEDING AND UNBOUND FOLLOWING
+BETWEEN UNBOUND PRECEDING AND UNBOUND FOLLOWING

 Cumulative:

-BETWEEN UNBOUND PRECEEDING AND CURRENT ROW
+BETWEEN UNBOUND PRECEDING AND CURRENT ROW

 Rolling:

-BETWEEN 2 PRECEEDING AND 2 FOLLOWING
+BETWEEN 2 PRECEDING AND 2 FOLLOWING

 To see how individual window functions are translated to SQL, we can